-Stage 2 Aircraft - Aircraft that meet the noise levels prescribed by FAR Part 36, which are less stringent than those established for the quieter Stage 3 designation.
-The Airport Noise and Capacity Act required the phase-out of all Stage 2 aircraft over 75,000 pounds by December 31, 1999, with the potential for case-by-case exceptions through the year 2003.
+Stage 2 Aircraft - Aircraft that meet the noise levels prescribed by FAR Part 36, which is less stringent than those, established for the quieter Stage 3 designation.
+The Airport Noise and Capacity Act required the phase-out of all Stage 2 aircraft over 75,000 pounds by December 31, 1999 , with the potential for case-by-case exceptions through the year 2003.

 Stage 3 Aircraft - Aircraft that meet the most stringent noise levels set in FAR Part 36.

 Standard Instrument Departure Procedure (SID) - A planned IFR air traffic control departure procedure published for pilot use in graphic and textual form.
 SIDs provide transition from the terminal to the en route air traffic control structure.